FacilMap/facilmap/docs/src/developers/client/README.md

 > = io("https://facilmap.org/v3");
 ```

 The Socket.IO [acknowledgement callback](https://socket.io/docs/v4/emitting-events/#acknowledgements) is used to indicate when an operation has succeeded/failed and possibly to return its result.
 If you use the client, it handles those callbacks for you and each method returns a promise instead.
 If you use the Socket API directly, you have to pass the callback as the last parameter.
-The callback has a Node.js style `(...args: [Error] | [null, Result]) => void` signature:
+The callback has a Node.js style `(...args: [Error] | [null, Result]) => void` signature.
+See the chapter about [error handling](./advanced.md#error-handling-and-status-codes) for some details about the possible error objects.

 ```typescript
 const result = await new Promise((resolve, reject) => {
 	socket.emit("updateMarker", "mymap", 123, { name: "New name" }, (err, result) => {